-Isn’t it true that UV radiation is good for my child’s health and growth?
+Isn’t it true that UV radiation (Vitamin D) is good for my child’s health and growth?

 Everyone needs some daily UV radiation for the production of Vitamin D, however, in Canberra our UV radiation levels are high enough during August to May, that even when using sun protection, most of us get all we need from the ‘incidental’ exposure we receive from the sun each day.
 If however, you are concerned about your child’s vitamin D levels, you should seek advice from your GP.
 We all need a few minutes of sun exposure most days of the week for vitamin D, being physically active will also assist with Vitamin D production.

 To me, my child looks and seems healthier with a suntan.
 Is this true?